chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/build.md

 };
 ```

 Notice the Controls tab in the addon panel.
-We instrumented the “size” select element that allows us to cycle through the supported Avatar sizes `tiny`, `small`, `medium`, and `large`.
-The same was applied to the remainder component's props (“loading”,“username” and “src”), allowing us to create a simple and user friendly way to interact and stress test components.
+Controls automatically generates graphical UI to adjust props.
+For instance, the “size” select element allows us to cycle through the supported Avatar sizes `tiny`, `small`, `medium`, and `large`.
+The same was applied to the remainder component's props (“loading”,“username” and “src”).
+This allows us to create a user-friendly way to stress test components.

 <video autoPlay muted playsInline loop>
   <source